MediciHouse07/Learning_Records/micro_economic_mit.md

 - looking for signal of your willingness to pay, that is the elastistic
 - tesla price discrimination for the same product
 -

+# Lecture 12

+2022/06/14

+0000<>1500

+- where does monopoly come from
+- enourmous fix cost create a barrier of entry
+- state owned steel company
+- patent
+- 20 years life of patent
+- 20 years of DWL
+- get rid of poisoning effect by pre poisoning them
+-

+1500<->3000

+- contigent valuation
+- market failure make gov intervention better
+- introduce competition
+- voucher
+-

+3000<->End

+- equity and efficiency
+- mit and yale both like to make fun of harward
+- contestable market
+- Airline deregulation
+- quality competition to price competition
+- airport slot